DaVikingCode/Citrus-Engine/README.md

 ----------------
 - ant : an Ant file to build the different swcs.
 - bin : CE's swcs produced with all libraries included.
+- fla : a Components.fla file including several classes for box2d and nape objects.
 - lib : the different swcs used.
 - src : Citrus Engine's source code.
 - srclib : as3 files of some libraries.